kennytilton/learning-datomic/README.md

 ## Usage

-Each source file/lesson will eventually be just a namespace and bunch of Clojure comments.
+Each source file/lesson will eventually be just a namespace and bunch of Clojure `(comment...)`s.
+Evaluate those as you follow the comments.

 ## License